tysonwilliams/sql-lab/SQL_Basic_Queries.md

   ```
   - list customers descending by the number of orders.
   ```
+  select count(orderID) as numberOfOrders, CustomerName
+    from Orders
+    join Customers ON Orders.CustomerID = Customers.CustomerID
+  group by Customers.CustomerID
+  order by numberOfOrders desc;
   ```
   - list orders descending by the order date.
   ```